Roseville Area High School: History

-RAHS occupies the site of a high school known as Alexander Ramsey High School.
-In 1986 Ramsey High School and Frank B. Kellogg High School merged because of declining enrollment at both schools.
-The new high school used the facilities from the Ramsey complex while the former Kellogg High School became Roseville Area Middle School.
+RAHS occupies the site of the former Alexander Ramsey High School.
+In 1986, Ramsey High School and Frank B. Kellogg High School merged because of declining enrollment at both schools.
+The new school used the Ramsey complex's facilities while the former Kellogg High School became Roseville Area Middle School.

-Plans originally called for the construction of a new high school (replacing both Ramsey and Kellogg) on district-owned land near Lake Owasso, but after the voter referendum on financing the proposed school failed, it became necessary to expand and remodel the existing Roseville Area High School instead.
-The land held by the school district was sold and the proceeds used to finance the construction at RAHS.
+Plans originally called for constructing a new high school (replacing both Ramsey and Kellogg) on district-owned land near Lake Owasso, but after the voter referendum on financing the proposed school failed, it became necessary to expand and remodel the existing Roseville Area High School instead.
+The land held by the school district was sold and the proceeds used to finance RAHS's construction.
 The community built on the sold land is now known as Owasso Hills.

 During the 1986–87 school year, RAHS operated on two campuses, with both East Campus (the former Kellogg site) and West Campus (formerly Ramsey) serving grades 9–12.
 From 1987 to 1997, RAHS had only 10th–12th grades, with 9th grade at Roseville Area Middle School.
-On completion of the construction in fall 1997, the 9th grade was moved to RAHS.
+On completion of the construction in 1997, 9th grade moved to RAHS.

-Starting in 2019, the building began to be renovated and expanded by the Kraus-Anderson construction company, leading to updates of the main building, and the construction of a new E Wing building, with a majority of the renovations being completed as of 2021.
+Starting in 2019, the building began to be renovated and expanded by the Kraus-Anderson construction company, leading to updates of the main building, and the construction of a new E Wing building, with most of the renovations completed by 2021.

-Academics
+Academics and sports

-RAHS operates on a trimester system and allows students to take a maximum of five credits each trimester.
+Roseville Area High School operates on a trimester system and allows students to take a maximum of five credits each trimester.
 RAHS offers a variety of Advanced Placement (AP), College in the Schools (CIS), Honors, Connections and standard track curriculum.